 People

-Elizabeth handles international disputes, having represented clients in dozens of investor-State and commercial arbitrations and litigations (most exceeding USD 50 million in dispute, and several exceeding USD 1 billion).
-She specializes in complex disputes involving multiple parties, joint ventures, governmental entities, and multi-jurisdictional issues.
+Elizabeth solves cross-border problems for her clients, having represented clients in dozens of investor-State and commercial arbitrations and disputes.
+She specializes in complex cases involving multiple parties, government entities, and cross-jurisdictional aspects.
 Her counsel experience includes arbitrations convened under the AAA/ICDR, CPR, ICC, ICSID, LCIA, SIAC, and UNCITRAL Arbitration Rules, and practice in U.S. federal courts.
-She has repeated experience in disputes involving the governing laws of the U.S., Ecuador, England, Germany, The Netherlands, Indonesia, Singapore, and Thailand.

 J.D., Northwestern University, cum laude